Ravalirapelli/PremiumCalculator/README.md

 The API should start on port 4112.
 Once it's running, you can check out the Swagger docs at `http://localhost:4112/swagger` - pretty useful for testing the endpoints.

-**OneDrive issue?** If you get "Access is denied" errors when running `dotnet run`, it's probably OneDrive locking the .exe file.
-The `run.ps1` script uses `dotnet exec` instead which avoids that problem.
-Or just run PowerShell as admin, that usually works too.

 ### Frontend setup